Guardsquare/basic-device-binding-example/README.md

-Once this signed request arrives at the server side, the server will verify the integrity of the `signedPayload` with the `signature` and the `public key `  it received at the handshake phase.
+Once this signed request arrives at the server side, the server will check the integrity of the `signedPayload` by veryfing the `signature` with the `public key ` from the handshake phase.

+To ensure the integrity of the Authorization/Session token, we can move it completely from the HTTPS headers to the `signedPayload`.